ToomasMolder/X-road-scripts/monitor/docs/opendata/configuration_parameters.md

 producerDurationProducerView -> producerDurationProducerView
 ```

-##### Transformers
+### Transformers

-Transformers are custom Python functions which take in a singular record with the final Open Data database schema (no "client." or "producer." preficies, postgresql_column_name keys) in the form of Python dictionary and can change one or many values.
+Transformers are custom Python functions which take in a singular record with the final Opendata database schema (no "client." or "producer." prefices, postgresql_column_name keys) in the form of Python dictionary and can change one or many values.
 By default, only a transformer for reducing *requestInTs* accuracy is implemented and installed.

-The following statement says that only **opendata_module/anonymizer/transformers/default**:reduce_request_in_ts_precision is applied in the anonymization process.
-All custom transformers must be located within the *transformers* directory.
+The following statement says that only `opendata_module/anonymizer/transformers/default:reduce_request_in_ts_precision` is applied in the anonymization process.
+All other custom transformers must be located within the directory `transformers`.

 ```
 anonymizer['transformers'] = ['default.reduce_request_in_ts_precision']
 ```

-The corresponding transformer function is the following
+The corresponding transformer function removes minute and second precision from *requestInTs* field:

 ```python
 def reduce_request_in_ts_precision(record):